 FSIS to Hold Public Meeting on Definition of the Term "Natural"

-FSIS will hold a public meeting on December 12 to discuss "product labeling: definition of the term 'natural.'"
+FSIS will hold a public meeting on December 12, to discuss a petition to establish a definition for the voluntary

 The public meeting will be held from 9 a.m. to 1 p.m., at the south end of the cafeteria located in the USDA South